 The European Union does well to remember what unites it.
 After all, people spent decades fighting for the idea of a united Europe.
 This idea has made Europe a dream destination for many.
 The task now is to preserve the achievements for future generations and to work together in order to ensure our continued well-being.

 In order for Europe to emerge from the crisis strong and in a spirit of solidarity, it is not only the European economy that needs to be strengthened but also European cohesion.
-The Federal Ministry for Family Affairs aims to use Germany's Presidency of the Council of the EU to promote and strengthen cohesion among Europeans.
+The Federal Ministry for Family Affairs used Germany’s Presidency of the Council of the EU to promote cohesion among Europeans.

 Cohesion develops where people in Europe feel connected as neighbours - regardless of whether they come from Lithuania, Ireland or Greece.
 It is through this connection and the confidence in a united future that people are filling the European idea with life.
 They often do so every day anew.

-The aim is to strengthen cohesion among Europeans so that many more generations to come will be able to benefit from the advantages of the European Union.
+The aim was to strengthen cohesion among Europeans so that many more generations to come will be able to benefit from the advantages of the European Union.

 Young people's views and ideas for democratic togetherness in Europe also need to get more attention at European level.
-To this end, the Federal Ministry for Family Affairs is organising the EU Youth Conference whose results are also to feed into the EU Youth Ministers Council.
-The aim is to promote communication between young people so that they become actively committed to Europe.
+To this end, the Federal Ministry for Family Affairs organised the EU Youth Conference, whose results also fed into the EU Youth Ministers' Council.
+The aim was to promote communication between young people so that they become actively committed to Europe.

 In addition, the Federal Ministry for Family Affairs strengthens young people growing up, provides European impetus for further developing youth work in Europe and promotes the European perspective in child and youth services.

-The Federal Ministry for Family Affairs exchanges information on good practices in democracy work with its European partners, for example on "Live democracy!", which is one of the largest democracy support programmes in Europe.
+The Federal Ministry for Family Affairs exchanges information on good practices in democracy work with its European partners, e.g. on "Live democracy!", which is one of the largest democracy support programmes in Europe.